Inventory of Stations

 The inventory will enhance our understanding and appreciation of the Life-Saving Service and early Coast Guard rescue efforts and their role in our countries early development, and will also help to preserve an important part of our maritime history by helping to preserve these stations.
 Since a lot of state and federal resources are facing budget constraints, we could lose some structures that are significant to our nation’s history.
 The US Life Saving Service Heritage Association has stepped up to the plate and accomplished this challenge that we feel is very important for future generations.
 As a matter of fact, we are facing several challenges with waterfront development currently where stations are facing demolition as people just do not know about the history these buildings played in their local communities.
 Before more stations are lost, we must educate local owners and communities to start the preservation process.

-Photo Above: Umpqua River station, 1923.
+Photo Above and Left: Umpqua River station, 1923.
 After the first Umpqua River Lighthouse collapsed in 1861, shipwrecks began to occur with increasing frequency.
 The 1870s saw a long string of tragic disasters.
 Besides pushing for a new lighthouse, the local populace also requested a life-saving station.
 Oregon Representative Binger Hermann requested an appropriation of $8,000 in early 1888 to establish a life-saving station near the mouth of the Umpqua River.
 The proposed station was rolled into House Resolution 8181, along with ten other life-saving stations, and approved on 17 July 1888; however, a limit of $5,000 was set per station.
 A site for the station was selected to the southwest of Fort Umpqua (1856-1862) on Army Hill, northeast of the 1857 lighthouse.
 Conveniently, it was located on land owned by the U.S. Government since the 1850s.
 The Umpqua River Life-Saving Station opened in September 1891, with a full-time crew of seven.
 (Courtesy of U.S. Coast Guard.)